-Niagara Association of REALTORS® (NAR) MLS® home sales, new listings continue downward trend in April
+Niagara Association of REALTORS® (NAR) MLS® home sales continue to slide in May

-The number of homes sold through the MLS® System of the Niagara Association of REALTORS® (NAR) totaled 539 units in April 2025.
-This was a sharp decrease of 34.5% from April 2024.
+The number of homes sold through the MLS® System of the Niagara Association of REALTORS® (NAR) totaled 637 units in May 2025.
+This was a substantial decline of 13.5% from May 2024.

 The MLS® Home Price Index (HPI) tracks price trends far more accurately than is possible using average or median price measures.
-The overall MLS® HPI composite benchmark price was $616,700 in April 2025, down by 4.7% compared to April 2024.
+The overall MLS® HPI composite benchmark price was $628,300 in May 2025, falling by 3.9% compared to May 2024.

-The benchmark price for single-family homes was $642,500, a minor decrease of 2.9% on a year-over-year basis in April.
-By comparison, the benchmark price for townhouse/row units was $571,900, a moderate decrease of 8.3% compared to a year earlier, while the benchmark apartment price was $398,400, a substantial decline of 10.3% from year-ago levels.
+The benchmark price for single-family homes was $656,400, a modest decline of 1.9% on a year-over-year basis in May.
+By comparison, the benchmark price for townhouse/row units was $568,800, down sharply by 10.1% compared to a year earlier, while the benchmark apartment price was $405,200, a decrease of 8.7% from year-ago levels.

-Active residential listings numbered 3,455 units on the market at the end of April, up by 4.8% from the end of April 2024.
-Active listings haven’t been this high in the month of April in more than a decade.
+Active residential listings numbered 3,808 units on the market at the end of May, a modest gain of 3.3% from the end of May 2024.
+Active listings haven’t been this high in the month of May in more than a decade.

 BOARD & ASSOCIATION INFORMATION